 TASK 7: To plan a progression for teaching the coordinated movements of a skill. i.e. the information players need before they can start learning.

-TASK 8: Plan the activities that will make the coordinated movements automatic.
+COACHING TIP: Start the players at a slow enough pace so that they can consciously perform the skill as they have practised.
+When the play speeds up and the players forget, stop the play and have the player or players repeat the action until they regain their coordinated form.

+A big part of training to train is learning how to keep the body free of tension while under the duress of competition.
 Once players understand how to do the skill using the conscious mind, the coordinated movement patterns must then be programmed into the subconscious.
 This is achieved by guiding players through a number of learning activities that progress from simple to complex.